MilenaJoanna/FinalProjectVistula/docs/Evaluating_LLM-s_after_training.md

 ---
-title: Evaluating LLM-s after training
+title: Evaluating LLMs after training
 layout: default
 parent: LLM training
 nav_order: 2
 ---

-# Evaluating LLM-s after training
+# Evaluating LLMs after training

-<p style= "padding: 35px 5px 10px;">Like any other machine learning model, the LLM-s need to be evaluated after they are trained to see if the training was successful.</p>
+<p style= "padding: 35px 5px 10px;">Like any other machine learning model, the LLMs need to be evaluated after they are trained to see if the training was successful.</p>

-For LLM-s there are 2 main types of evaluation methods - <b>intrinsic</b> and <b>extrinsic</b>:
+For LLMs there are 2 main types of evaluation methods - <b>intrinsic</b> and <b>extrinsic</b>:

   In <b>intrinsic methods</b>, the language model is evaluated only on specific types of tasks which are directly related to its training objectives.
 Examples of commonly used intrinsic evaluation metrics are among other things: